 Burst the babble.
 Clear communication and being unafraid to say 'no' are vital.
 Never be tempted to make promises you can't keep.

 Prepare for hiccups.
 Plan through every phase of the project so you can anticipate problems or delays.
 Compiling a risk assessment you can update every week will help keep things on track.

 Reach out.
 Keep the lines of communication open.
 Regular updates with your client, your team and any subcontractors will help flag up snags before they snowball.

 Do your research.
 Vet all subcontractors you work with and ask for references.
 Make sure they have their own up-to-date professional indemnity insurance to cover any mistakes.

 Get sign off.
 Make sure initial plans and all stages of the project are signed off.
 It’s a well-accepted legal precedent that by signing it off, your client takes final responsibility for your work.
 If they spot a mistake or something they don't like after that, it’s their problem, not yours.

 At the end of the day, you wouldn't be a good project manager if you weren't able to anticipate problems and spot risks.
 And professional insurance is all about managing risk.

-PI’s a very good place to start, but it’s not all the insurance you’ll need.
-If you have employees, even if they’re part-time or temporary, you’ll need employers’ liability insurance.
-And that’s not just because we say so, but because it’s the law.
+PI's a very good place to start, but it may not be all the insurance you'll need.
+If you have employees, even if they're part-time or temporary, you'll need employers' liability insurance.
+And that's not just because we say so, but because it's the law.